LamplighterScott/DCCpp-Base-Station-Marklin-Z/README.md

 What’s DCC++
 ------------

 DCC++ is an open-source hardware and software system for the operation of DCC-equipped model railroads.
+The files in this repository are a branch of the original DCC++ Base Station, adapted for use with Marklin Z trains.

+This branch uses incoming Output commands to momentarily signal the output pins of the Mega2560.

-The system consists of two parts, the DCC++ Base Station and the DCC++ Controller.
+The system consists of: the DCC++ Base Station (Wemos Mega2560 Wifi, Motor Shield, and Toshiba ULN2803 Darlington Relays) and Marklin Z train set.

+Control is via JRMI, JMRI+WiThrottle/EngineDriver or WiThrottle/EngineDriver-only.
+The latter requires that the Wemos WiFi (ESP8266) is loaded with the WiThrottleOutputs sketch.
+In lieu of JMRI, the WiThottleOutputs sketch needs to be modified first to include the accessories connected directly to the pins of the Mega.
+This information includes: system ID, pin number, user name, type letter, iFlag and status.
+See the tData struct array at the top of the code.
+Additional accessories can be added to the list.
+Make sure to update the totalOutputs constant following the struct with the total number of rows in the array less the last 0 row in the array.

 The DCC++ Base Station consists of an Arduino micro controller fitted with an Arduino Motor Shield that can be connected directly to the tracks of a model railroad.

-The DCC++ Controller provides operators with a customizable GUI to control their model railroad.
-It is written in Java using the Processing graphics library and IDE and communicates with the DCC++ Base Station via a standard serial connection over a USB cable or wireless over BlueTooth.

 What’s in this Repository
 -------------------------